16 Tips for Traveling with Kids

 7. And then there was… TSA

 Navigating airport security is tricky with all the… stuff!
-It’s easier now that they don’t have to take off their shoes too.
+It’s easier now that children don’t have to take off their shoes too.
 (And with the RideSafer there’s no bulky car seat to lug.)
 We line up one parent at the front and one taking up the rear.
 We are all ready with shoes off and backpacks open (to take out iPads and computers) and we fill tubs and walk and guide the children through.
 On the other side we do it backwards.
 Grab out of the tub; stuff back into the still open backpack; grab our shoes and herd the kids out of the way.
 Wearing flip flops or slip-ons also makes it easier.

 8. Move while you can